 In summary, it gives your apps the power of if/else and loop functions!
 Formaloo Logic is what sets Formaloo apart from other online tools.
 With a logic jump, you can create multiple forms in one.
-Depending on how a respondent answers a question, they’ll be taken down one of two alternative paths for the remainder of the survey, form, and the app.
-You can have multiple logic jumps per each form, allowing you to automatically tailor your questions to the individual answering.
+Depending on how a respondent answers a question, they’ll be taken down one of two alternative paths for the remainder of the survey, form and the app.
+You can have multiple logic jumps per each form, allowing you to tailor your questions to the individual answering automatically.

 It’s hard to overstate how useful this tool is.
 It allows you to collect high-level data for some respondents while diving deep into the weeds for others.
 Or, for businesses, Formaloo Logic lets you offer multiple services to clients from a single form—simplifying the process to boost your conversion rate.

 Imagine a really long form asking for too much information, and most of the questions aren’t even relevant to the majority of your audience.
 Well, at best, it would be a boring, low-conversion, and unnecessarily long form.
 At least I wouldn’t fill that out for you, my friend!